-IF GETTING READY FOR WORK OR A day at home IS A STRESSOR FOR YOU, I'VE GOT THE PERFECT PLAN FOR YOU TO GET READY IN 20 MINUTES or less
+IF GETTING READY FOR WORK OR A day at home IS A STRESS FOR FOR YOU, I'VE GOT THE PERFECT PLAN FOR YOU TO GET READY IN 20 MINUTES or less

 GEtting REady for Work and life faster in the morning